dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 what?“);
 8. No use of unnecessary jargon; and
 9. Conveyance of more than the gathering of descriptive data providing a “snapshot.
+10. he problem must be challenging and original, but also potentially achievable by your team.
+11. The problem must not be incremental.
+In other words, don't try to address a small change or advance on an existing study that leads to no new scientific insight.
+This could be damaging to your and your team's reputation, and will likely not lead to a meaningful publication.

 ## **✅ Key Guidelines to Writing Problem Statements**